zdebruine/RcppML/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 2 warnings | 1 note

+* WARNING 1: `checkbashisms` script not installed.
+This is a system tool for checking shell scripts; not a package defect.

+* WARNING 2: `qpdf` not installed.
+Used for PDF size reduction checks;
+  all vignettes are HTML-only.

-* NOTE 1 (CRAN incoming feasibility): Package tarball 5.6 MB (slightly above 5 MB guideline).
+* NOTE 1 (CRAN incoming feasibility): Package tarball ~9 MB.
 This is due to:
-  - Seven compressed benchmark datasets (3.4 MB installed) used in vignettes and examples covering NMF, SVD, clustering, and recommendation systems.
+  - Seven compressed benchmark datasets (6.5 MB installed) used in vignettes and examples covering NMF, SVD, clustering, and recommendation systems.
+The largest is `pbmc3k` (3.7 MB, stored as StreamPress-compressed raw bytes).
-  - C++ template library headers (2.3 MB installed) for the Eigen-based NNLS solvers, required at compile time by LinkingTo dependents.
+  - C++ template library headers (2.4 MB installed) for the Eigen-based NNLS solvers, required at compile time by LinkingTo dependents.
-  - Twelve pre-built vignettes (2.6 MB installed).
+  - Eleven pre-built vignettes.

-* NOTE 2 (Unstated vignette dependencies): Seurat, SeuratData, stxBrain.SeuratData appear in `library()` calls in one vignette (`factor-net-applications.Rmd`).
-These chunks are `eval`-guarded by `requireNamespace()` checks and will never execute on CRAN.
-  SeuratData and stxBrain.SeuratData are not CRAN packages; they are optional interactive demo dependencies for Seurat integration examples.
+  - `SeuratData` is listed in Suggests but is not on CRAN; it is used only in optional `eval = FALSE` vignette examples for Seurat spatial transcriptomics integration.

 ## Reverse dependencies